mikhailfed68/django-blog/README.md

 *All you have to do to try the full functionality of this project is to register on site!*

 #### Behind the scene:
-- Python (Django) as the main framework
+- Python (Django as the main framework)
 - PostgreSQL for basic data
-- Redis for caching and online system functionality
+- Redis for caching, sessions and online system functionality
 - Yandex Cloud Object Storage for media and static files
 - Bootstrap 5 for a nice and fast-changing design

 #### App on Railway:
 > [Incognito blog](https://incognito-blog.up.railway.app)

-*Railway is the same as Heroku, only for free*
+*The same as Heroku*

 ## For developers

+### Requirements

+* Docker
+* Docker compose

 If you want to install this project on your local machine manually, you need to do the following:
 Clone the repository and go to it: